JamesSedlacek/Routing/README.md

 ## Getting Started

-1. Create the "Route" enum where views will navigate to.
+1. Create a `Route` enum that conforms to the `ViewDisplayable` protocol.

 ``` swift
 import SwiftUI